milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/transparency.md

 Transparency Report
-July 1, 2021 – December 31, 2021

-Released: April 1, 2022
+January 1, 2022 – June 30, 2022
+Released:
+November 29, 2022

-Updated: April 1, 2022
+Updated:

-As Snapchat grows, our aim is to continue to empower people to express themselves, live in the moment, learn about the world, and have fun together — all in a safe and secure environment.
-To do so, we continually improve our safety and privacy practices — including our Terms of Service, Community Guidelines; tools for preventing, detecting and enforcing against harmful content; and initiatives that help educate and empower our community.
+November 29, 2022

-To provide insight into these efforts and visibility into the nature and volume of content reported on our platform, we publish transparency reports twice a year.
-We are committed to continuing to make these reports more comprehensive and informative to the many stakeholders who care deeply about online safety and transparency.
+To provide insight into Snap’s safety efforts and the nature and volume of content reported on our platform, we publish transparency reports twice a year.
+We are committed to continuing to make these reports more comprehensive and informative to the many stakeholders who care deeply about our content moderation and law enforcement practices, and the well-being of our community.

-This report covers the second half of 2021 (July 1 - December 31).
-As with our previous reports, it shares data about the global number of in-app content and account-level reports we received and enforced against across specific categories of violations; how we responded to requests from law enforcement and governments; and our enforcement actions broken down by country.
+This report covers the first half of 2022 (January 1 - June 30).
+As with our previous reports, we share data about the global number of in-app content and account-level reports we received and enforced against across specific categories of violations; how we responded to requests from law enforcement and governments; and our enforcement actions broken down by country.
 It also captures recent additions to this report, including the Violative View Rate of Snapchat content, potential trademark violations, and incidences of false information on the platform.

-As part of our ongoing focus on improving our transparency reports, we are introducing several new elements to this report.
-For this installment and going forward, we are breaking out drugs, weapons and regulated goods into their own categories, which will provide additional detail about their prevalence and our enforcement efforts.
+As part of our ongoing commitment toward improving our transparency reports, we are introducing several new elements to this report.
+For this installment and going forward, we are adding a glossary of the terms used throughout the report.
+Our goal is to provide increased transparency around such terms, clearly denoting what forms of violating content are included and enforced against under each category.
+For the first time, we are also introducing false information as a stand-alone category at the country level, building on our previous practice of reporting false information globally.

-For the first time, we have also created a new suicide and self-harm reporting category to provide insight into total content and account reports we receive and take action on.
-As part of our commitment to supporting the wellbeing of our community, our Trust and Safety teams share in-app resources with Snapchatters in need, and we're also sharing more detail about that work here.
+Additionally, we are providing increased insight into our efforts to combat Child Sexual Exploitation and Abuse Imagery (CSEAI).
+Moving forward, we will be sharing insight on total CSEAI content that we enforced against by removing, as well as the total number of CSEAI reports* (i.e., “CyberTips”) that we made to the U.S. National Center for Missing and Exploited Children (NCMEC).
 For more information about our policies for combating online harms, and plans to continue evolving our reporting practices, please read our recent Safety & Impact blog about this transparency report.
 To find additional resources for safety and privacy on Snapchat, see our About Transparency Reporting tab at the bottom of the page.
 Overview of Content and Account Violations

-From July 1 - December 31, 2021, we enforced against 6,257,122 pieces of content globally that violated our policies.
+From January 1 - June 30, 2022, we enforced against 5,688,970 pieces of content globally that violated our policies.
 Enforcement actions include removing the offending content or terminating the account in question.

-During the reporting period, we saw a Violative View Rate (VVR) of 0.08 percent, which means that out of every 10,000 Snap and Story views on Snapchat, 8 contained content that violated our guidelines.
+During the reporting period, we saw a Violative View Rate (VVR) of 0.04 percent, which means that out of every 10,000 Snap and Story views on Snapchat, 4 contained content that violated our policies.

-Total Content & Account Reports	Total Content Enforced	Total Unique Accounts Enforced 12,892,617	6,257,122	2,704,771
+Total Content & Account Reports	Total Content Enforced	Total Unique Accounts Enforced 12,942,979	5,688,970	2,860,412
-Reason	Content & Account Reports	Content Enforced	% of Total Content Enforced	Unique Accounts Enforced	Median Turnaround Time (minutes)
+Reason	Content & Account Reports	Content Enforced	% of Total Content Enforced	Unique Accounts Enforced	Turnaround Time (in median minutes)
-Sexually Explicit Content	7,605,480	4,869,272	77.8%	1,716,547	<1
+Sexually Explicit Content	6,853,643	4,355,143	76.6%	1,972,482	<1
-Drugs	805,057	428,311	6.8%	278,304	10
-Harassment and Bullying	988,442	346,624	5.5%	274,395	12
+Harassment and Bullying	1,068,592	360,714	6.3%	310,762	6
+Spam	692,242	348,790	6.1%	289,511	3
+Drugs	775,145	270,810	4.8%	200,022	6
-Threats & Violence	678,192	232,565	3.7%	159,214	12
+Threats & Violence	547,914	150,199	2.6%	113,887	7
-Spam	463,680	153,621	2.5%	110,102	4
-Hate Speech	200,632	93,341	1.5%	63,767	12
-Other Regulated Goods	56,505	38,860	0.6%	26,736	6
+Other Regulated Goods	79,139	71,757	1.3%	53,927	9
-Self-Harm & Suicide	164,571	33,063	0.5%	29,222	12
-Impersonation	1,863,313	32,749	0.5%	25,174	<1
+Hate Speech	178,170	62,069	1.1%	52,849	8
-Weapons	66,745	28,706	0.5%	21,310	8
+Weapons	73,139	27,722	0.5%	23,181	6
+Self-harm & Suicide	141,116	18,800	0.3%	16,987	7
+Impersonation	2,120,045	18,089	0.3%	16,344	<1
+False Information	413,834	4,877	0.1%	3,371	9
 Expanded Violations

-Combating Child Sexual Abuse Material
+Combating Child Sexual Exploitation & Abuse

-The sexual exploitation of any member of our community, especially minors, is illegal, unacceptable, and prohibited by our Community Guidelines.
-Preventing, detecting, and eradicating Child Sexual Abuse Material (CSAM) on our platform is a top priority for us, and we continuously evolve our capabilities to address CSAM and other types of child sexually exploitative content.
+The sexual exploitation of any member of our community, especially minors, is illegal, abhorrent, and prohibited by our Community Guidelines.
+Preventing, detecting, and eradicating Child Sexual Exploitation and Abuse Imagery (CSEAI) on our platform is a top priority for us, and we continuously evolve our capabilities to combat these and other types of crimes.

-Our Trust and Safety teams use active technology detection tools, such as PhotoDNA robust hash-matching and Google’s Child Sexual Abuse Imagery (CSAI) Match to identify known illegal images and videos of CSAM and report them to the U.S. National Center for Missing and Exploited Children (NCMEC), as required by law.
+Our Trust and Safety teams use active technology detection tools, such as PhotoDNA robust hash-matching and Google’s Child Sexual Abuse Imagery (CSAI) Match to identify known illegal images and videos of child sexual abuse, respectively, and report them to the U.S. National Center for Missing and Exploited Children (NCMEC), as required by law.
 NCMEC then, in turn, coordinates with domestic or international law enforcement, as required.

-In the second half of 2021, we proactively detected and actioned 88 percent of the total CSAM violations reported here.
+In the first half of 2022, we proactively detected and actioned 94 percent of the total child sexual exploitation and abuse violations reported here — a 6 percent increase since our prior report.

-Total Account Deletions	198,109

-Combating The Spread of False Information

-We have always believed that when it comes to harmful content, it isn’t enough to think about policies and enforcement — platforms need to consider their fundamental architecture and product design.
-From the beginning, Snapchat was built differently than traditional social media platforms, without an open newsfeed where anyone can broadcast to a large audience without moderation.

-Our Guidelines clearly prohibit the spread of false information that could cause harm, including false information that aims to undermine civic processes; unsubstantiated medical claims; and the denial of tragic events.
-Our Guidelines and enforcement apply consistently to all Snapchatters — we don’t make special exceptions for politicians or other public figures.

-Globally during this period, Snapchat enforced against a combined total of 14,613 accounts and pieces of content for violations of our false information guidelines.

-Total Content & Account Enforcements	14,613
+	Total Content Enforced	Total Account Deletions	Total Submissions to NCMEC* CSEAI	746,051	201,527	285,470
+*Note that each submission to NCMEC can contain multiple pieces of content.
+The total individual pieces of media submitted to NCMEC is equal to our total content enforced.
-Terrorist & Violent Extremist Content
+Terrorist and Violent Extremist Content

-During the reporting period, we removed 22 accounts for violations of our prohibition of terrorist and violent extremist content.
+During the reporting period, we removed 73 accounts for violations of our policy prohibiting terrorist and violent extremist content.
 At Snap, we remove terrorist and violent extremism content reported through multiple channels.
-These include allowing users to report terrorist and violent extremist content through our in-app reporting menu, and we work closely with law enforcement to address terrorism and violent extremism content that may appear on Snap.
+These include encouraging users to report terrorist and violent extremist content through our in-app reporting menu, and we work closely with law enforcement to address terrorism and violent extremism content that may appear on Snap.

-Total Account Deletions	22
+Total Account Deletions
+73
-Self-Harm & Suicide Content
+Self-harm and Suicide Content

-We care deeply about the mental health and wellbeing of Snapchatters which has informed a lot of our own decisions about how to build Snapchat differently.
-As a platform designed to help real friends communicate, we believe Snapchat can play a unique role in empowering friends to help each other through these difficult moments.
+We care deeply about the mental health and well-being of Snapchatters, which has – and continues to – inform our decisions to build Snapchat differently.
+As a platform designed for communications between real friends, we believe Snapchat can play a unique role in empowering friends to help each other through difficult moments.

-When our Trust & Safety team recognizes a Snapchatter in distress, they have the option to forward self-harm prevention and support resources, and to notify emergency response personnel where appropriate.
+When our Trust & Safety team recognises a Snapchatter in distress, they can forward self-harm prevention and support resources, and notify emergency response personnel where appropriate.
 The resources we share are available on our global list of safety resources, and these are publicly available to all Snapchatters.

-Total Times Suicide Resources Shared	21,622
+Total Times Suicide Resources Shared
+18,801
 Country Overview
 This section provides an overview of the enforcement of our Community Guidelines in a sampling of geographic regions.
 Our Guidelines apply to all content on Snapchat—and all Snapchatters—across the globe, regardless of location.

-Information for individual countries is available for download via the attached CSV file.
+Information for individual countries is available for download via the attached CSV file:

+Download CSV

-Region	Content Reports*	Content Enforced	Unique Accounts Enforced North America	5,309,390	2,842,832	1,237,884
+Region	Content & Account Reports	Content Enforced	Unique Accounts Enforced North America	4,935,654	2,415,240	1,365,097
-Europe	3,043,935	1,450,690	595,992
+Europe	3,083,479	1,278,860	658,056
-Rest of World	4,539,292	1,963,590	668,555
+Rest of World	4,923,846	1,994,870	871,752
-Total	12,892,617	6,257,112	2,502,431
+Total	12,942,979	5,688,970	2,894,905

 Australia

 Austria

 Belgium

 Brazil

 Canada

 Denmark

 Finland

 France

 Germany

 India

 Iraq

 Ireland

 Italy

 Mexico

 Netherlands

 New Zealand

 Norway

 Poland

 Saudi Arabia

 Spain

 Sweden

 Turkey

 United Arab Emirates

 United Kingdom

 United States

+Government & Intellectual Property Removal Requests

+Learn More

-Government Requests and Copyrighted Content Takedown Notices (DMCA) About Transparency Reporting
+About Transparency Reporting

-CSV Download:
-CSV Download
+Learn More

-Transparency Report Archives
+Glossary of Transparency Report

-July 1, 2021 - December 31, 2021
-January 1, 2021 - June 30, 2021
-July 1, 2020 - December 31, 2020
-January 1, 2020 - June 30, 2020
-July 1, 2019 - December 31, 2019
-January 1, 2019 - June 30, 2019
-July 1, 2018 - December 31, 2018
-January 1, 2018 - June 30, 2018
-July 1, 2017 - December 31, 2017
-January 1, 2017 - June 30, 2017
-July 1, 2016 - December 31, 2016
-January 1, 2016 - June 30, 2016
-July 1, 2015 - December 31, 2015
-January 1, 2015 - June 30, 2015
-November 1, 2014 - February 28, 2015
+Learn More